Resources » Working With PDFs » How to Extract Images From a PDF

 Be cautious with how you use the images you extract online!
 None of this should be considered legal advice.
 It’s always best to consult a legal professional.

-You will then be prompted to draw a box on your screen that will represent the boundaries of the image you want to extract.
+You will then be prompted to draw a box on your PDF that will represent the boundaries of the image you want to extract.
+In the above example, we’ve marked a section for extraction.
+You can further adjust the bounds of this box by clicking and dragging the blue dots around the perimeter.
+When you’re done, click Apply

-The snipping tool works with anything that’s currently on your screen, so try it out to understand how it works!
+The snipping tool works with almost anything that’s on your screen, so try it out to understand how it works!